couchbase/cbft/DESIGN.md

     }
   }

+### calculateNextPIndexToAssignToNode

+TODO: A next design issue is the design sketch of the "calculateNextPIndexToAssignToNode" function.

 ### Controlled compactions of PIndexes

-cbft will need to provide REST API's to disable/enable compactions (or temporarily change compaction timeouts?).
-Again, this is likely an area for the MCP to orchestrate.
+cbft will need to provide REST API's to disable/enable compactions (or temporarily change compaction timeouts?) to enable outside orchestration (i.e., from ns-server).

-These compaction timeouts should likely be ephemeral (a process restart means compaction configurations come back to normal, non-rebalance defaults).
+These compaction timeouts should likely be ephemeral (a cbft process restart means compaction configurations come back to normal, non-rebalance defaults).